Last Updated: November 2025

 Can I Pay by Card in China?

-I wouldn’t recommend trying to pay directly by card in China – it’s probably used even less than cash in day-to-day transactions.
-Hotels, higher-end restaurants and western brand shops are more likely to accept card, but it’s not guaranteed.
-In most cases when you want to buy a souvenir or snack, you won’t be able to pay by card.
+I wouldnโt recommend trying to pay directly by card in China – it’s probably used even less than cash in day-to-day transactions.
+Hotels, higher-end restaurants and western brand shops are more likely to accept card, but itโs not guaranteed.
+In most cases when you want to buy a souvenir or snack, you wonโt be able to pay by card.

-You should definitely get a card without foreign transaction fees to link to AliPay.
-Note that AliPay does charge a 3% transaction fee for purchases over 200RMB.
-My go-to travel card is Starling (UK only), as it doesn’t charge fees for ATM withdrawals abroad.
+Every traveller should have a card that doesn’t charge foreign transaction fees.
+In China, you will need this to link to Alipay.
+My go-to travel card is Starling (UK only), as it doesnโt charge fees for ATM withdrawals abroad.
 Revolut is also an excellent option for European travellers.
+Monzo also works with Alipay.

 Can I Still Use Cash in China?